Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Introduction

-In LRMC, regularized matrix factorizations have been widely studied \cite{srebro2005rank,MC_ShattenP_AAAI125165, NIPS2019_8754}.
-Similar ideas can be applied to LRTC.
-A few researchers have considered adding rank regularization to the CP decomposition model.
-For instance, for 3rd-order tensor completion, Bazerque et al. \cite{bazerque2013rank} used the sum of squared Frobenius norms as regularizer and showed that it is related to the $\ell_{2/3}$ norm of the weights in CP decomposition.
-Yang et al. \cite{yang2016tensor} applied group-sparse regularization to LRTC and showed that the regularizer is related to the $\ell_{1/3}$ norm, which is shaper than the $\ell_{2/3}$ norm \cite{bazerque2013rank}.
-Shi et al. \cite{shi2017tensor} proposed to directly minimize the $\ell_1$ norm of the weights in CP decomposition for LRTC.
-In fact, the regularizers presented in the above three works are closely related to the tensor Schatten-$p$ (quasi) norm with $p=1$, $2/3$, or $1/3$.
-Notice that these works are purely empirical-motivated and have no theoretical guarantee on the tensor completion performance.
+It is known that the tensor nuclear norm is hard to compute in practice.
+One has to consider other tractable solutions such as learning a CP model directly from incomplete data \citep{acar2011scalable,jain2014provable}. \citet{jain2014provable} proved that an $n\times n\times n$ tensor of rank $r$ can be recovered from $O(n^{3/2}r^5 \log^4(n))$ randomly sampled entries, via alternating minimization. \citet{barak2016noisy}, \citet{pmlr-v65-potechin17a}, and \citet{foster2019sum} used the sum-of-squares hierarchy as a tractable relaxation to the tensor nuclear norm.
+For 3rd-order tensor completion, \citet{bazerque2013rank} used the sum of squared Frobenius norms as a regularizer and showed that it is related to the $\ell_{2/3}$ norm of the weights in CP decomposition. \citet{yang2016tensor} applied group-sparse regularization to LRTC and showed that the regularizer is related to the $\ell_{1/3}$ norm. \citet{shi2017tensor} proposed to directly minimize the $\ell_1$ norm of the weights in CP decomposition for LRTC.
+The regularizers presented in the above three works are closely related to the tensor Schatten-$p$ (quasi) norm with $p=1$, $2/3$, or $1/3$.
+Notice that these works \citep{bazerque2013rank,yang2016tensor,shi2017tensor} are purely empirical-motivated and have no theoretical guarantee on the tensor completion performance.
 Moreover, the regularizations are limited in the discrete values $\lbrace 1, 2/3,1/3\rbrace$ and only for 3rd-order tensors.
-One may expect to exploit Schatten-$p$ quasi-norm with arbitrary $p$ on arbitrary-order tensor and have theoretical guarantees for recovery performance.
+One may expect to exploit Schatten-$p$ quasi-norm with arbitrary $p$ on arbitrary-order tensor and have theoretical guarantees for the recovery.